College Life: 3 Tools to Help Students with ADHD

 When a traditional alarm clock fails to lure you out of your slumber, consider using an alarm clock — with legs.

-Clocky is an alarm clock that runs away and hides if you don’t get out of bed.
+Clocky is an alarm clock that runs away if you don’t get out of bed.
 When the alarm sounds, Clocky will wait for you to get up.
-If you snooze, the clock will roll off of your nightstand and around the room to make sure you get up on time.
-Just like Clocky, Tocky will roll off its perch to get you out of bed.
-Tocky, though, has a microphone, so that you can record your own wake-up sounds.
-What if you heard your mom’s voice calling you to get up, when she’s 3,000 miles away?
-Tocky can also play your favorite mp3s.
+If you snooze, the clock will roll off of your nightstand, around the room, and even hide to make sure you get up on time.
+Invented by an MIT alum, Clocky is sure to get even the deepest sleepers to their 8 a.m. classes.

-If you can’t turn down the volume on anxious thoughts at bedtime, here is an app to put your mind at peace.
+When you’re wired, tired, and can’t turn down the volume on anxious thoughts at bedtime, here’s an app to put your mind at peace.

-Highly recommended by Dr. Oz, the app features relaxing tracks, from “beach waves crashing” and “chimes chiming” to “thunderstorm” and “extreme rain pouring.”
-You will find something to your liking between the monotonous “airplane travel” and the ticking “grandfather clock.”
-You can download free sounds from the White Noise Market, create playlists, and mix tunes that might relax you.
+Well reviewed by users, the White Noise app features relaxing tracks from soothing “beach waves crashing” and “chimes chiming” to the louder “thunderstorm” and “extreme rain pouring.”
+With options ranging from the monotonous “airplane travel” to the ticking “grandfather clock,” college freshman with ADHD are sure to find a sound to their liking.
+You can download free sounds from the White Noise Market, create playlists, and mix tunes to maximize your relaxation.

 (Windows, Mac; freedom.to; starts at $2.42/month)

 The goal of Freedom is simple — to free us from the biggest distraction in most college students’ lives: the internet.
 Freedom can block an online connection for up to eight hours.
 The timer runs via active computing minutes only, to prevent users from putting a computer to sleep in the hopes that the timer will run itself down.
 If social media is your Achilles heel, Freedom will also keep you honest by blocking connections to Twitter, Facebook, YouTube, and other sites that take you away from your schoolwork.
 Use it and prosper.